VasaKiDD/protein-knowledge-graph/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This repo provides human protein-protein interaction graph in the form of networkX graph and additional data about covid-19 virus to study virus-human interactions at protein level.
-It is intended for Data Scientist and Machine Learning researchers who want to contribute with AI Research to medical discoveries in the pandemic.
+It is intended for Data Scientist and Machine Learning researchers who want to contribute with AI Research to medical discoveries during the pandemic.

 The protein-protein interaction graph not only stores interaction but also several informations about the type of interaction and protein involved (see nodes in graph).